zachary-hayward/DA-group-project/README.md

 npm run knex seed:run
 npm run dev
 ```
+Visit [http://localhost:5173](http://localhost:5173) to view in the browser.

-You can find the server running on [http://localhost:3000](http://localhost:3000).
+You can find the API server running on [http://localhost:3000](http://localhost:3000).

 To kickstart the project, we have provided you with a landing page, a temporary user homepage plus knex migrations and seeds.
 Here is what you should see in your browser.